lllyasviel/style2paints/README.md

 Submitted to ACPR 2017.

-**We are hunting a server now and the website will coming in a week.**
+**We are hunting a server now and the website is coming soon in several weeks.**

 The AI can automatically recognize eyes, hair, clothes, skin and so on.
 The AI can paint on a sketch accroding to the specific style.